seanhess/dont-fly-alaska-air/README.md

 What is it?
 ------------

-[@DontFlyAlaska](http://twitter.com/DontFlyAlaksa) is a good-natured revenge twitter account powered by a Haskell robot
+[@DontFlyAlaska](http://twitter.com/DontFlyAlaksa) is a silly revenge twitter account powered by a Haskell robot

 It listens to [Twitter's Streaming API](https://dev.twitter.com/streaming/reference/post/statuses/filter), and replies to @AlaskaAir or anyone starting a conversation with them, urging them to reconsider their decision for various silly reasons.
 Here are some examples: